Kuon-dev/ffwd-front-end/src/data/courses/java-loop-control.md

 The outer loop controls the number of rows, and the inner loop controls the number of columns.
 This code will output a square pattern of stars.

-Loop control structures in Java provide the flexibility